tldr-pages/tldr/pages/linux/mkhomedir_helper.md

 # mkhomedir_helper

-> Create the user home folder after creating the user.
+> Create the user's home directory after creating the user.
 > More information: <https://manned.org/mkhomedir_helper>.

 - Create a home directory for a user based on `/etc/skel` with umask 022: